 Composer & cellist Barry Phillips has been performing folk, new, classical and Indian classical/crossover music for many years.
 He received a Masters of Music degree in composition from the San Francisco Conservatory of Music, studying with Elinor Armer, and from 1996 to 2011 was a student and composition assistant with Ravi Shankar.

-As a cellist, Barry has toured worldwide with Ravi Shankar's daughter's group - The AnoushkaShankar Project.
+As a cellist, Barry has toured worldwide with Ravi Shankar's daughter's group - The Anoushka Shankar Project.
 Venues have included the Hollywood Bowl, The Royal Albert Hall-London, The Music Academy-Budapest, Sydney Opera House, Bangalore Palace Grounds, London's LSO St. Lukes, CRR Concert Hall-Istanbul, as well as the Royal Concert Hall-Glasgow as soloist (along with four top fiddlers) with the Scottish National Orchestra.

-Since 1996 Barry has assisted Ravi Shankar in several compositions, including music for MstislavRostropovich, Joshua Bell and the “Concert for George”, a George Harrison celebration at the Albert Hall, where he also performed on cello for both the Indian orchestra and the rock/pop sets.
+Starting in 1996 Barry assisted Ravi Shankar in his western crossover compositions, including music for Mstislav Rostropovich, Joshua Bell, and the “Concert for George”, a George Harrison celebration at the Albert Hall, where he also performed on cello for both the Indian orchestra and the rock/pop sets.

-In 2013 Barry won a Grammy as producer/engineer of Ravi Shankar's cd "The Living Room Sessions Part 1.
+In 2012 Barry received a Grammy as producer/engineer of Ravi Shankar's CD The Living Room Sessions Part 1.